hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/05_chipseq_quality_assessment.md

 Let's load the module and we are ready to get started:

 ```
-$ module load seq/deeptools/1.6.0 seq/deeptools/2.2.0
+$ module load seq/deeptools/2.2.0
 ```

 ### Calculation of the read coverage scores using the `multiBamSummary` tool

-The `multiBamSummary` tool will calculate the read coverage scores for specific genomic regions between samples and provide the output as a binary compressed numpy array (.npz) file.
+The `multiBamSummary` tool will calculate the read coverage scores for specific genomic regions between samples and provide the output as a binary compressed numpy array (.npz) file; however, the analysis can be performed on the entire genome by changing the mode of this tool to `bins`.
 It will also output a `readCounts.tab` file that contains a list read counts per sample for every 10,000bp region in the genome.

-***NOTE:*** *The analysis can be performed on the entire genome by changing the mode of this tool to `bins`.*

 ```
 $ multiBamSummary bins --ignoreDuplicates -p 6 \